SQL Patterns

 GROUP BY station_code;

-AVG ignores NULL, so wrapping values in CASE WHEN without an ELSE naturally computes the average over only the matching rows.
+AVG ignores NULL, so wrapping values in CASE WHEN without an ELSE gives you the average over only the matching rows.

 Compare Two Time Windows in One Query